GerHobbelt/owemdjee/README.md

 - **sdcc** [📁](./sdcc) [🌐](https://github.com/GerHobbelt/sdcc) -- SDCC is the free open source, retargettable, optimizing ISO C compiler for small devices, including the Intel MCS-51 based microprocessors (8031, 8032, 8051, 8052, etc.), Maxim (formerly Dallas) DS80C390 variants, Freescale (formerly Motorola) HC08 based (hc08, s08), Zilog Z80 based MCUs (Z80, Z80N, Z180, SM83 (e.g. Game Boy), Rabbit 2000, Rabbit 2000A/3000, Rabbit 3000A, TLCS-90, R800), STMicroelectronics STM8, Padauk PDK14 and PDK15 and MOS 6502.
 Work is in progress on supporting the Padauk PDK13 target.
 There are unmaintained Microchip PIC16 and PIC18 targets.
 - **sdhash** [📁](./sdhash) [🌐](https://github.com/GerHobbelt/sdhash) -- a tool which allows two arbitrary blobs of data to be compared for similarity based on common strings of binary data.
 It is designed to provide quick results during triage and initial investigation phases.
+- **sds** [📁](./sds) [🌐](https://github.com/GerHobbelt/sds) -- Simple Dynamic Strings (SDS) is a string library for C designed to augment the limited libc string handling functionalities by adding heap allocated strings that are (1) simpler to use, (2) binary safe, (3) computationally more efficient and (4) compatible with normal C string functions.
+This is achieved using an alternative design in which instead of using a C structure to represent a string, we use a binary prefix that is stored before the actual pointer to the string that is returned by SDS to the user.
 - **sdsl-lite** [📁](./sdsl-lite) [🌐](https://github.com/GerHobbelt/sdsl-lite) -- The Succinct Data Structure Library (SDSL) is a powerful and flexible C++11 library implementing succinct data structures.
 In total, the library contains the highlights of 40 [research publications][SDSLLIT].
 Succinct data structures can represent an object (such as a bitvector or a tree) in space close to the information-theoretic lower bound of the object while supporting operations of the original object efficiently.
 The theoretical time complexity of an operation performed on the classical data structure and the equivalent succinct data structure are (most of the time) identical.
 - **Sealighter** [📁](./Sealighter) [🌐](https://github.com/GerHobbelt/Sealighter) -- Sysmon-Like research tool for ETW: helps non-developers dive into researching Event Tracing for Windows (ETW) and Windows PreProcessor Tracing (WPP).
 - **see-phit** [📁](./see-phit) [🌐](https://github.com/GerHobbelt/see-phit) -- a compile time HTML templating library written in modern C++/14.
 You write plain HTML as C++ string literals and it is parsed at compile time into a DOM like data structure.
 It makes your "stringly typed" HTML text into an actual strongly typed DSL.